 The Governing Body determines the ongoing strategic direction of the College and regulates its administration and the management of its finances and assets.
 It meets regularly under the chairmanship of the Principal and is advised by 12 committees.
-The committee structure has been under review and will change for the 2011/12 academic year.

 Recruitment and training of Members of the Governing Body